-North Carolina is encountering a health insurance crisis for the individual marketplace.
+North Carolina is encountering a health insurance crisis in the individual marketplace.
 With both Aetna and UnitedHealthcare bowing out of the market, Blue Cross and Blue Shield of North Carolina has requested new rating to increase premiums.

 For North Carolinians, the choice in carrier is almost entirely limited to BCBS for the 2017 plan year, with Cigna covering just five counties in the state.
 Here’s a visual representation provided by Forbes:

 Forbes makes a great point, however.
 The fault is not with the sick populations in NC.
-The problem is the arrangement of the ACA and how it fails to keep the carriers, taking on unprecedented risk, afloat.
+The problem is the arrangement of the ACA, and how it fails to keep the carriers, taking on unprecedented risk, afloat.

 There is almost a threatening tone to the encouragement put forth by Affordable Care Act experts for young people to purchase insurance.
 One cornerstone of the ACA’s longterm model for success is for younger populations to enroll.
 However, statistically, many younger, healthy people forgo the immediate costs of monthly premiums in favor of paying the yearly fine later.